The-MoonTg-project/Moon-Userbot/README.md

  - `VT_KEY` - ONLY, If you want to use VirusTotal plugin You can get it from [here](https://www.virustotal.com/gui/)

  - `GEMINI_KEY` - ONLY, If you want to use gemini ai plugin You can get it from [here](https://makersuite.google.com/app/apikey)

+ - `COHERE_KEY` - ONLY, If you want to use cohere ai plugin You can get it from [here](https://dashboard.cohere.com/api-keys)

  - `VCA_API_KEY` - ONLY, If you want to use ai tools like sdxl,upscale plugin You can get it from [here](https://github.com/VisionCraft-org/VisionCraft?tab=readme-ov-file#obtaining-an-api-key)